F1

 - Power reset: Turn the range breaker OFF for 5 minutes, then back ON.
 If F1 returns immediately, continue below.

 - Check keypad ribbon: Remove the back panel behind the control.
 Inspect the flat ribbon cable from the touchpad/keypad to the control board.
-Reseat it firmly and ensure no corrosion or burn marks.
+Reseat it firmly and ensure there are no signs of corrosion or burn marks.

-- Keypad test: If the keypad is separate from the control, disconnect the keypad ribbon from the control board, restore power briefly.
-If F1 appears with keypad disconnected, the control board is likely bad.
-If F1 does not appear, the keypad/touchpad is likely bad.
+- Keypad test: If the keypad is separate from the control, disconnect the keypad ribbon from the control board, then restore power briefly.
+If F1 appears with the keypad disconnected, the control board is likely faulty.
+If F1 does not appear, the keypad/touchpad is likely faulty.

 - Final check: Restore power and test bake and broil functions for normal operation.